European-XFEL/Karabo/doc/concepts/communication.rst

 * **onSlowness** (STRING): Policy for what the output channel should do if this input is too slow for the fed data rate - only used in *copy* mode (whereas in *shared* mode the output channel configuration defines the behaviour, see below).
    * *drop*: The output channel drops data items.
    * *wait*: The output channel writing action blocks until the input channel is ready for new data.
-   * *throw*: Removed in 2.10.0 and deprecated before since an exception is thrown in the writing action of C++ and bound Python output channels that leaves them in a bad state that may not be recoverable.
-   * *queue*: The data will be queued in the output channel and sent as soon as the input channel is ready.
-If the queue is full (size about 2000 in C++ and bound Python):
+   * *queueDrop*: The data will be queued in the output channel and sent as soon as the input channel is ready.
+If the queue is full (size about 2000 in C++ and bound Python)Like *queue*, but if thet queue is full, its oldest data is dropped
-      * since 2.10.0: output channel writing blocks until queue has space again
-      * older releases: option not recommended for C++ and bound Python output channels since an exception is thrown that leaves the output channel in a bad state that may be not recoverable.
-   * *queueDrop*: Like *queue*, but if thet queue is full, its oldest data is dropped (available since 2.10.0)
+   * *queue*: Removed option since 3.0.0, same as *queueDrop* before (since 2.10.0).
-   * The default since 2.10.0 is *drop*, but was *wait* in earlier releases.
+   * The default is *drop*.
 * **minData** (UINT32): Minimum data items available in one go if an input handler is used instead of a data handler (default = 1, 0: all, 0xFFFFFFFF: none/any).
 * **respondToEndOfStream** (BOOL): Whether an end-of-stream handler that a device registered is called or not (default: true).
 * **delayOnInput** (INT32): Delay in milliseconds before informing output channel about readiness for next data (default: 0).
 Useful e.g. with onSlowness=*drop* if only a limited data rate is of interest.